Lago General Carrera, Chile & Argentina

 - Statistics / Weather / Helpful Links

 Looking for Lago General Carrera cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Indisputably one of the world’s most beautiful natural wonders, the Marble Cathedral of Lago General Carrera is one that most people will never see.
 This large turquoise lake is in the Patagonia region of Chile and crosses the border into Argentina where it is known as Lake Buenos Aires.
 The second-largest lake in South America, General Carrera is dammed only by ancient gravel moraines left from the earlier glacial epoch.
 Shining majestically below Chile’s Northern Ice Field, the lake carries a variety of blue and turquoise hues caused by the ‘glacial flour’ – rock dust – scoured from the underlying rocks as the glaciers slowly expand and recede.